 • Funding public outreach activities of FYRES: the Michigan Space Grant Consortium.

-• Sustaining the FYRES project after the early years: Calvin University and the Calvin University department of geology, geography, and environmental studies.
+• Sustaining the FYRES project after the early years: Calvin University and the Calvin University department of geology, geography, and environment.

 (For further information on funding, see grant details below.)